orvinrfc/ramonemporium/README.md

 - Josh Basham
 - Orvin Tritama

-To checkout the full functionalities of this program, check out our project report <a href="https://github.com/orvinrfc/ramonemporium/blob/main/project-report.pdf"> here </a> !
+To check out the full functionalities of this program, check out our project report <a href="https://github.com/orvinrfc/ramonemporium/blob/main/project-report.pdf"> here </a> !
 If you are feeling adventurous and want to check it out for yourself, follow the few steps below! :)

 <h2> How to Run:</h2>